Experiences

 Yaks

 Yaks are native to the Tibetan Plateau of Central Asia and were first brought to the US and Canada in the late 1800’s.
 Yaks are regarded as one of the world’s most remarkable domestic animals due to their versatility.
 These amazing animals are an excellent source of lean meat and nutrient-rich milk, as well as high-end fiber that is warmer than wool and softer than cashmere.
 Yaks eat only a fraction of the forage that American cattle consume, making them less of a burden on pasture lands.
-Their manure doesn’t require composting, and provides excellent fertilizer for the soil.
+Their manure doesn’t require composting, and provides excellent fertilizer for the soil which is why we have them graze in our pecan orchard.

 A fully grown male can weigh up to 1300 lbs. while females can grow as large as 600 lbs.
 Yaks typically live about 25 years, are basically odorless, and are known for their shaggy “skirts” and cute grunting sounds.